Matteo Trevisan

 Portfolio

-Matteo Trevisan (Gorizia, 1991) is a documentary photographer and a videomaker who divides his time between Rome, the city where he lives and works, and Gorizia, his place of origin.
+Matteo Trevisan is a documentary photographer and videomaker, represented by the agency Contrasto, who divides his time between Rome, the city where he lives and works, and Gorizia, his place of origin.

-Since 2020, he has been working with the different associations, NGO and important istitutions like GreenPeace and UNESCO.
+Since 2020, he has been working with the different associations, NGO and important istitutions like the European Climate Foundation, GreenPeace, UNESCO, “On the trail of the glaciers” and more.

 More info